 On this day in music history: November 24, 1966 – The Beatles begin recording “Strawberry Fields Forever” at Abbey Road Studios in London.
 After a three month vacation, the band return to the studio to begin work on the follow up to “Revolver”.
 The first song recorded is a new composition of John Lennon’s titled “Strawberry Fields Forever”.
 Lennon writes the song in Almeria, Spain while filming “How I Won The War” with director Richard Lester in the early Fall of 1966.
 One take of the song is recorded that evening, though changes dramatically and grows more complex over the month that it takes to complete the track.
 The song marks the beginning of a new era in The Beatles creativity that changes the face of popular music yet again.
 Strawberry Fields is name of a Salvation Army orphanage around the corner from Lennon’s childhood home in Liverpool, where he would attend garden parties in the summer.
 Once in the studio, the song evolves from a gentle, sparsely arranged ballad to a heavily scored piece with horns and strings complimenting the basic track.
 The finished version of the song consists of two separate versions.
 Lennon likes the first half of the first remake and the second half of the other.
 He suggests to producer George Martin that the two be edited together, which at first seems to not be possible since they are recorded in different keys and tempos.
 Martin discovers that by increasing the speed of one and slowing down the other recording, that they match.
 Originally intended to be part of the bands’ next album (“Sgt.
 Pepper’s Lonely Hearts Club Band”), “Strawberry Fields Forever” is instead issued as one half of a double A-sided single in February 1967 (w/ “Penny Lane”).
 The band films a promotional clip for the song on January 30 – 31, 1967 in Sevenoaks, Kent, UK, directed by Swedish television director Peter Goldman.
 “Strawberry Fields Forever” peaks at #2 on the UK singles chart and #8 on the Billboard Hot 100.

 On this day in music history: November 17, 1971 – “Live-Evil”, the thirty eighth album by Miles Davis is released.
 Produced by Teo Macero, it is recorded at The Cellar Door in Washington DC on December 19, 1970, and at Columbia Studio B from February – June 1970.
 The half live/half in studio recorded double LP set consists of eight extended electric based jams featuring Davis supported by musicians such as Herbie Hancock, Chick Corea, John McLaughlin, Michael Henderson, Jack DeJohnette, Billy Cobham, Wayne Shorter, Dave Holland, Airto Moreira, and Keith Jarrett.
 Originally conceived as a continuation of the landmark “Bitches Brew”, it differs greatly from its predecessor by incorporating more rock and funk elements.
 It is well received upon its release and is considered a pioneering jazz/funk recording, as well as one of the cornerstones of Davis’ “Electric Period”.
 The albums’ distinctive cover art was created by artist Mati Klarwein, best known for the cover art on Davis’ “Bitches Brew” and Santana’s “Abraxas”.
 Davis tells Klarwein that he wants something representing “life” on the front cover, and something representing “evil” on the back".
 The front features a painting of a pregnant African woman, while the back features a grotesque looking amphibian like creature in a powered wig clutching its belly.
 The latter painting is inspired by a picture that the artist sees of infamous FBI director J. Edgar Hoover on the cover of Time Magazine.
 Originally released on CD in the early 80’s, it is remastered and reissued in 1997, issued in a digipak, and eventually standard jewel case configuration.
+Out of print on vinyl for nearly three decades, it’s remastered and reissued as a 180 gram LP by 4 Men With Beards Records in 2011.
+It’s reissued again by Music On Vinyl in 2016.
 “Live-Evil” peaks at number one hundred twenty five on the Billboard Top 200, and number four on the Jazz chart.